 Volkswagen Group of America – Electrify America (ZEV) settlement can be accessed here:

-Palmetto Clean Fuels submitted a Zero Emission Vehicle (ZEV) Proposal to Electrify America, LLC for consideration.
+Palmetto Clean Fuels submitted a Zero Emission Vehicle (ZEV) Cycle 1 and ZEV Cycle 2 Proposal to Electrify America, LLC for consideration.

 Electrify America, has released the public version of their National Zero Emission Vehicle (ZEV) Investment Plan: Cycle 1, which outlines the company's spending priorities for the first 30-month investment cycle.
 Electrify America will invest $1.2 billion over the next ten years in ZEV infrastructure, education, and access outside California to support the increased adoption of ZEV technology in the United States.
 The National ZEV Investment Plan, which was approved by the U.S. Environmental Protection Agency in early April, describes the $300 million in investments that will be made over the first 30-month cycle.
 The National ZEV Investment Plan: Cycle 1 can be downloaded here.